skilion/onedrive/README.md

 3. Have the log of the error (preferably uploaded on an external website such as [pastebin](https://pastebin.com/))
 4. Collect any information that you may think it is relevant to the error
 	- The steps to trigger the error
-	- What have you already done to try solve it
+	- What have you tried to do to solve it
-	- ...

 ### All available commands:
 ```text